syncfusion-content/blazor-docs/blazor/diagram/swimlane/swimlane.md

 ### How to select the swimlane

-Swimlane can be selected by clicking (tap) the header of the swimlane.
+Swimlane can be selected by clicking (tapping) the header of the swimlane.
 Also, it can be selected at runtime by using the [Select](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.SfDiagramComponent.html#Syncfusion_Blazor_Diagram_SfDiagramComponent_Select_System_Collections_ObjectModel_ObservableCollection_Syncfusion_Blazor_Diagram_IDiagramObject__System_Nullable_System_Boolean__) method and clear the selection in the diagram by using the [ClearSelection](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.SfDiagramComponent.html#Syncfusion_Blazor_Diagram_SfDiagramComponent_ClearSelection)

 ### How to drag the swimlane